ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 3. Responds with the Device Specification ID and Language Code for the Device Specification created successfully
 1. In case of Exceptions, system triggers relevant error messages.

+B.Fetch List of Device Specifications based on a Language Code

+On receiving request to fetch the List of Device Specifications with input parameters (Language Code and/or Device Type) the system fetches the List of Device Specifications against the Language Code and/or Device Type
+While fetching the List of Device Specifications against the Language Code and/or Device Type the system performs the following steps
+1. Validates if the request contains the following input parameters
+•	Language Code - Mandatory
+•	Device Type - Optional
+2. If the mandatory input parameters are missing, throws the appropriate message.
+3. If the input parameters contains only Language Code:
+•	The response contains all the list of device specs against all the devices for the requested Language Code
+4. If the input parameters contains Device Type and Language Code:
+•	The response contains only the list of device specs against the requested device type for the requested Language Code
+5. Validates if the response contains the List of Device Specifications with the following attributes, if the input parameters contains only Language Code
+•	Device Specification ID
+•	Device Name
+•	Device Brand
+•	Device Model
+•	Device Type
+•	Minimum Driver Version
+•	IsActive
+6. Validates if the response contains the List of Device Specifications with the following attributes, if the input parameters contains Device Type and Language Code
+•	Device Type
+•	Device Specification ID
+•	Device Name
+•	Device Brand
+•	Device Model
+•	Device Type
+•	Minimum Driver Version
+•	IsActive
+7. In case of Exceptions, system triggers relevant error messages C.Update and Delete a Device Specification in the Device Specification Masterdata DB (i) Update
+On receiving a request to update a Device Specification with the input parameters (id, name, brand, model, dtype_code, min_driver_ver, descr, lang_code and is_active) the system updates the Device Specification Details in the Device Specification DB for the id received
+While updating the device specifications the system performs the following steps
+1. Validates if all required input parameters have been received as listed below for each specific request
+•	id - character (36) - Mandatory
+•	name - character (64) - Mandatory
+•	brand - character (64) - Mandatory
+•	model - character (16) - Mandatory
+•	dtyp_code - character (36) - Mandatory
+•	min_driver_ver - character (16) - Mandatory
+•	descr - character (256) - Mandatory
+•	lang_code - character (3) - Mandatory
+•	is_active - boolean - Mandatory
+2. For the id received in the request, replaces all the data received in the request against the data existing in the Device Specification database against the same id
+3. Deleted record are not updated
+4. Responds with data not found error if deleted record is received in the request
+5. Responds with the Device Specification ID and Language Code for the Device Specification updated successfully
+6. In case of Exceptions, system triggers relevant error messages.
+Delete

+1. On receiving a request to delete a Device Specification with the input parameters (id) the system updates the is_deleted flag to true in the Device Specification DB against the id received
+While deleting the device specifications the system performs the following steps
+1. Validates if all required input parameters have been received as listed below for each specific request
+•	id - character (36) - Mandatory
+2. Delete all records for the id received
+2. Deleted record are not deleted again
+3. Responds with data not found error if deleted record is received in the request
+4. Responds with dependency found error if a record to be deleted is used as foreign key in the dependent table
+5. Responds with the Device Specification ID for the Device Specification deleted successfully
+6. In case of Exceptions, system triggers relevant error messages.

 ### 2.9 List of Device Types - Create
 #### A. Create Device Type in Master Data